Bronnel721/Zamero-Sans/README.md

 # And what's the license?
 This font has an OFL license, so you can use if for both personal and commercial use.
 You can even modify it if you want!

+# "Can you add more styles"
+That's actually on eof my plans for this font!
+I don't know when, but I'll add more widths and probably an italic version later on.